qmk/qmk_firmware/keyboards/cradio/readme.md

     make cradio:default

-Firmware uses `EE_HANDS` split handedness.
+Firmware uses `EE_HANDS` split handedness by default.
 Each halve should be flashed once with the following:

     make cradio:default:dfu-split-left
     make cradio:default:dfu-split-right